Nonclassical traits in multi-copy state discrimination

 We can now define an $n$-outcome measurement $M'$ by setting $M'_i = \sum_{j \in J^{(i)}_{>0}} M_j$ for all $i \in [n]$.
 It follows that

 for all $i \in [n]$.
 Thus, $M'$ can perfectly discriminate the states $S=\{s_i\}_{i=1}^n$ so that by definition the operational dimension of the theory is at least $n$.

 \end{proof} Hence, by the previous result we see that (qu)bit-like theories with $d_{op}=2$ can never achieve perfect discrimination for $n\geq 3$ states for any number of copies.
-In fact, our numerical results suggest that in this case qubit performs no better than bit.
+In fact, our previous results from \Cref{sec:fixed-measurement-strategy} show that in this case qubit performs no better than bit.
 On the other hand we will later see that this is not a general property of (qu)bit-like theories but we find an instance of such theory which can beat bit even with the fixed measurement strategy.

 Let us consider the adaptive measurement strategy next.
 For any set of states $S=\{s_i\}_{i=1}^n$ we define the adaptive measurement strategy to consist of each party $l \in [k]$ applying on their copy of the state some $m$-outcome measurement $M^{(l)}_{\cdot |i_1, \ldots,i_{l-1}}$ conditioned on the all previous $l-1$ parties outcomes $i_1, \ldots, i_{l-1}$ after which they can apply some joint postprocessing.
 Now the overall discriminating measurement $M$ is of the form $M_{i_1, \ldots, i_k} = M^{(1)}_{i_1} \otimes M^{(2)}_{i_2|i_1} \cdots \otimes M^{(k)}_{i_k|i_1, \ldots,i_{k-1}}$ for all $(i_1, \ldots, i_k) \in [m]^k$.
 The optimal success probability in the adaptive measurement strategy reads as